Merit-Based Incentive Payment System (MIPS) - Qualified Clinical Data Registry (QCDR)

 What measures are being submitted?

-If you choose to submit data via the AHSQC as a QCDR, you will be given a list of 9 measures to consider.
+If you choose to submit data via the AHSQC as a QCDR, you will be given a list of measures to consider.
 The AHSQC has both MIPS and Non-MIPS measures available.
 As a registry, we already collect this data for you within the AHSQC.
-You can view the list of 2017 AHSQC MIPS and NON-MIPS measures here.
+You can view the list of measures below.

 Does AHSQC allow me to report as a group or as an individual?